vietnam-devs/coolstore-microservices/README.md

   - .NET Core service and SQL Server running for writing and displaying reviews for products
   - **`http://localhost:5006`**
 6. Rating Service
-  - .NET Core service running for rating products
+  - NodeJS service running for rating products
   - `http://localhost:5007`
 7. Coolstore Gateway
   - [ingress-nginx](https://github.com/kubernetes/ingress-nginx) service running that serving as an API gateway to the backend services